qeet/IMPORTJSONAPI/README.md

 | $.book        | { "title": "It", "author": "S. King", "orders" : [28, 72] } | ~             | "book"         |
 | $.book.orders | [28, 72]                                                    | ^~, [0]       | "book", "28"   |
 | $.book.title  | "It"                                                        | $.book.author | "S. King"      |

+### Converting the column data type

+You can convert a column that returns a string to a numeric type by appending '>n' to the column path:

+    Title, Price>n

+If you need support for other type comversions then please create a new issue.

 ### Parameters
 After the three mandatory function arguments you can specify a variable number of function parameters.
 Each parameter is of the format: